-Here is a quick guide to help make sure that your cleaning supplies, from kitchen sponges, mops, rugs, to vacuums and brooms, are free from dirt or dust, stored and labelled properly, and ready for your next cleaning project.
-This not only benefits the health of your family and your home, but also reduces everyday waste when cleaning.
+Here is a quick guide to help make sure that your cleaning supplies, from kitchen sponges, mops, and rugs, to vacuums and brooms, are free from dirt or dust, stored and labeled properly, and ready for your next cleaning project.
+This not only benefits the health of your family and your home but also reduces everyday waste when cleaning.

 How to Clean Your Broom

 Deep-cleaning your broom is easy.
 Simply submerge the bristles in warm water with some soap or detergent for at least an hour.
-Afterwards, wipe down the handle with disinfectant and let it dry.
+Afterward, wipe down the handle with disinfectant and let it dry.